tiredwork/dvd-kiosk-app/README.md

 ## Usage

 When you run the app, you will get a menu and you have to input a corresponding number to selet the menu option.
-You can then do various functions like browsing and renting media, and viewing your account.
+You can then do various functions like browsing and renting media, and creating and viewing your account details.
 Staff members can also add, update and delete media on the system.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments